Religion in the Gambia: Freedom of religion

-In the Senegambia region, the Serer people have faced ethnic and religious persecution for almost a millenia for practicing Serer spirituality (A ƭat Roog).
+In the Senegambia region, the Serer people have faced ethnic and religious persecution for almost a millennia for practicing Serer spirituality (A ƭat Roog).
 The persecution of Serers dates back to the 11th century.
 In recent years, they are the object of scorn and prejudice.
 The Tanzanian historian and author, Godfrey Mwakikagile, in his book Ethnic Diversity and Integration in The Gambia: The Land, The People and The Culture (2010), writes:

 "Today, the Serer retain much of their old culture, customs and traditions.
 In fact, it's not uncommon to hear how Serer culture has survived through the centuries in spite of all the forces which tried to destroy it."

 Despite resisting Islamization for several centuries, most of the Serers had converted to Islam by the 20th century in a process that is ongoing.
 Some still follow ultra-orthodox Serer spirituality (A ƭat Roog) or the Christian faith.
 In the Serer religious and agricultural calendar, the day of worship and libations to the Serer pangool (ancestral spirits), and prohibition of all cultural activities corresponds to Thursdays in the Gregorian calendar, and the day of rest is on Mondays.
 Since independence, none of the consecutive Senegalese or Gambian governments have made allowances for citizens who practice Traditional African religions like the Serer religion to practice their faith on Mondays and Thursdays.

 In 2023 the country was scored 2 out of 4 for religious freedom; it was noted that non-Sunni Muslim groups experience discrimination.